 - Its Enterprise solution is more expensive than its competition

 Konstanz Information Miner is most commonly known as KNIME.
-It is an open-source platform for integrating, analysing, and reporting data.
+It is an open-source platform for integrating, analyzing, and reporting data.
 It was initially released in 2006 and used heavily in pharmaceutical research.

 KNIME Analytics Platform – This is open-source and used to clean & gather data, make reusable components accessible to everyone, and create Data Science workflows.